Categorization

 A slug is the part of a URL that uniquely identifies a specific page, product, category, etc on a website in a readable way.

-For example, in the URL https://example.com/p/iphone-11-grey, the slug is iphone-11-grey.
+.
 It's human-readable, meaning it usually contains words rather than numbers or special characters) and it describes the content or the title of the page it leads to.

 Taxons have the following attributes:

-• taxonomy: The taxonomy the taxon belongs to
+: The taxonomy the taxon belongs topriority

-• meta_keywords: Meta keywords, comma separated, optional (you can use them freely wherever you want)
+: Meta keywords, comma separated, optional (you can use them freely wherever you want)- a collection of images